Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

 Using the Eulerian-Lagrangian transformation tensor $\bm{J}^{\bm{x}\bm{x}}$ to determine the range and shape of support of the kernel for a droplet also provides a way of mitigating against the occurrence of singularities in the Lagrangian number density data that the FLA provides.
 This is because whenever a singularity in number density occurs, the corresponding value of $\det (\bm{J}^{\bm{x}\bm{x}})$ passes smoothly through zero, and this is associated with the domain over which the local Eulerian-Lagrangian transformation applies also reducing to zero.
 Therefore using $\bm{J}^{\bm{x}\bm{x}}$ to specify the kernel at this point will result in a kernel with a zero range of support, i.e. mathematically equivalent to the Dirac delta function.
 Since the Eulerian number density field is constructed over a discrete grid with finite grid spacing, once the range of support of a kernel becomes small enough in the case when $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ is sufficiently small, the contribution from the droplet at that point will fall below the size of an Eulerian cell and no longer extend to cover any grid points, and will therefore not be included in the Eulerian field representation.
 Thus specification of the kernel in accordance with $\bm{J}^{\bm{x}\bm{x}}$ offers a means of effectively filtering out or limiting the propagation of the non-physical contributions associated with the high number density values that are inherent to the FLA, and thereby maintaining a more realistic description of the number density field in regions of the droplet field that contain crossing trajectories.

-In practice, such a procedure can be applied in both the cases of spherical and structured kernels.
+In practice, such a procedure can be applied in the cases of both spherical and structured kernels.
 For a spherical kernel, the smoothing length $h$ is determined by setting the size of the spherical domain of the kernel to be equal to the elemental volume deformation $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ associated with a droplet along its trajectory.
-For a flow configuration with a spatial domain of $\mathbb{R}^n$, this determines the smoothing length for the kernel associated with a droplet at a given time $t$ as
+For a flow configuration with a spatial domain of $\mathbb{R}^d$, this determines the smoothing length for the kernel associated with a droplet at a given time $t$ as

-where $h_0$ is the initial smoothing length associated with the droplet at time $t_0$ and position $\bm{x}_0$, and $n$ is the number of spatial dimensions in the system under consideration.
-Selection of $h_0$ must be made at the beginning of a simulation, and depends upon the initial spatial distribution of droplets; in particular for a uniform seeding of droplets $h_0$ can be taken as the same for all droplets, and is chosen such that the domain of support for the kernel extends to cover a desired number of Eulerian grid points.
-Given this initial value, the smoothing length $h(\bm{x}_0,t)$ is then automatically updated at each timestep using Eq.~\eqref{eq:h-spherical-kernel}, thereby adjusting the size of the kernel directly in accordance with the value of $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ at that time.
-This methodology is consistent with the concept of a variable smoothing length in SPH, where the simplest approach to updating $h$ utilises the number density $n (\bm{x},t)$ \cite{fraga2019smoothed}
+where $h_0$ is the initial smoothing length associated with the droplet at time $t_0$ and position $\bm{x}_0$, and $d$ is the number of spatial dimensions in the system under consideration.
+Using Eq.~\eqref{eq:h-spherical-kernel}, the smoothing length $h(\bm{x}_0,t)$ is automatically updated at each timestep, thereby adjusting the size of the kernel directly in accordance with the value of $\lvert \det (\bm{J}^{\bm{x}\bm{x}}) \rvert$ at that time.
+This methodology is consistent with the concept of a variable smoothing length in SPH, where the simplest approach to updating $h$ utilises the number density $n (\bm{x},t)$ such that \cite{fraga2019smoothed}